adamsmd/BibScrape/README.md

 ## Tips

-- Make a habit of putting single quotes around URLs (as seen in the Usage examples above) in case they contain things like '&' or '?'.
+- Make a habit of putting single quotes around URLs (as seen in the usage examples above) in case they contain things like '&' or '?'.

 - BibScrape's version number indicates the approximate date on which the